RovicBalanon/BALANON-S13-x86-to-C-Interface-Programming/README.md

 # BALANON-S13-x86-to-C-Interface-Programming

-This is a machine project on x86-64 to C interface programming, where C and ASM kernels are
+This is a machine project on x86-64 to C interface programming with C and ASM kernels.

+Kernel Specifications: Perform a dot product between vector A and vector B (double-precision floats), then place the result in sdot.
+Initializations: Vector A = 0.001 and Vector B = 0.1 for their first elements.
+Add 0.001 and 0.1 to Vector A and B to get succeeding elements, respectively:
+                 Vector A = {0.001, 0.002, 0.003,...} and Vector B = {0.1, 0.2, 0.3,...}
+                 Variable n determines up to which vector element position to perform the dot product with, effectively making n the vector size.
+                 If n = 3, dotProduct = (0.001*0.1)+(0.002*0.2)+(0.003*0.3)

-This document is an overview of the comparative execution time of C and x86-64 kernels on debug and release modes, with a short analysis of each performance.
+Below is an overview of the comparative execution time of the C and x86-64 kernels on debug and release modes, with a short analysis of each performance.

 # Average Execution Times of C and ASM kernels on Debug and Release Modes (tested 30 times each):